Join Charlotte-Mecklenburg’s youth advisory council #cltmeckyouth

 First, join the email and text list.
 Then attend a meeting!

-Be sure you are on the email and text list.
-Most meetings are 6-8 PM at the Charlotte-Mecklenburg Government Center, 600 E 4th Street 28202.
+The youth council usually meets 1-2 times a month.
+Most meetings are held on a Tuesday evening at the Charlotte-Mecklenburg Government Center, 600 E 4th Street 28202.
 When you sign up, you will receive info, directions, etc. for each meeting.
 Free CATS passes and carpool information available to assist students with transportation.